noamross/pubtime/README.md

     data from the journal websites.
 I suspect ESA won't be a problem, and PeerJ and PLoS will be fine, but I'd like to grab additional data from others.

+    According to [this guide](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/315014/copyright-guidance-research.pdf), recent changes
+    to UK copyright law explicitly allow this type of text mining to any material you otherwise have legal acces to read.
+Situation in the U.S. remains more murky.

 2. I'd like to do some analyses looking at effects at the editor level where possible, but we may ultimately want to anonymize the editor data, and I want to figure out how exactly to pursue this.